multiversx/mx-sdk-py-cli/CLI.md

 Creates a new environment and sets it as the active environment.

 positional arguments:
-  name                 the name of the configuration entry
+  name                 the name of the new environment

 options:
   -h, --help           show this help message and exit